Siyavush of our century: History of creation

 After Baku passed into the hands of the Bolsheviks in April 1920, Rasulzade remained in the city for about a month.
-Afterwards, together with a friend, they left to Georgia.
+Afterwards, he and a friend left for Georgia.
 On the way, he stopped in the village of Lahij, in the house of one of the local residents.
 There was a small library which contained books both in Persian and Turkic.
-Rasulzades attention was drawn by Firdousis "Shahnameh".
+Rasulzade's attention was drawn by Firdousis's Shahnameh.
 With the permission of the owner, Rasulzade began to read the poem.
-Most of all, Rasulzade liked the dastan about Siyavush.
+Most of all, Rasulzade liked the dastan about Siyâvash.
 Although he was already familiar with this story, he repeated it aloud to his friend for the second time.
 Inspired by this work, Rasulzade said:

-Rasulzades comrade was surprised that in such an environment, when they could be detected in every minute, Rasulzade decided to write a work.
-But, despite this, Rasulzade proceeded to work.
-He wrote several pages till they were forced to change the location.
+Rasulzade's comrade was surprised that in such an environment, when they could be detected at any minute, Rasulzade decided to write.
+But despite the danger of discobery, Rasulzade proceeded to work.
+He wrote several pages until they were forced to change locations.
 The new place, where Rasulzade and his friend were hiding, inspired him more and he continued to write.
-Six days later they had to change it again.
+Six days later they had to move again.
 Here, Rasulzade completed the draft of the last chapter.

 Rasulzade and his comrade could no longer stay in Lahij.
 Some residents of the village were taken under surveillance, and the supervision was established over the village itself.
 Rasulzade left Lahij and rewrote the work in another village.
-Fearing that he might be captured, he left a copy of his work to a peasant at whom he was staying, and kept the draft with himself.
-Soon the place where Rasulzade was hiding was discovered, and he was arrested.
+Fearing that he might be captured, he gave a copy of his work to a peasant with whom he was staying, and kept the draft with himself.
+Soon the place where Rasulzade was hiding was discovered and he was arrested.
 Before surrendering, Rasulzade destroyed the copy he had in his possession.

 Rasulzade was taken to Moscow.
 Two years later, he managed to move to Finland, and from there to Istanbul.
 During these two years, he did not know if the copy he gave to the peasant had survived.
-Rasulzades friends could not have it either, since Rasulzade warned the peasant to give the copy only with his written permission.
+Rasulzade's friends could not have it either, since Rasulzade warned the peasant to give the copy only with his written permission.

 Rasulzade was very worried about the lost work.
 His friends advised him to rewrite it.
 However, Rasulzade noted that there would be a big difference between the work written in 1920 in Lahij by Ali Ahmedoglu (the name under which he was hiding in Lahij) and the one written in 1923 by Mammad Emin Rasulzade, in Istanbul, since, as Rasulzade wrote, “That spirit and state can no longer be returned”.

-Finally, in 1923, Rasulzade discovered the work that reached Istanbul.
+Finally, in 1923, Rasulzade discovered that the work had reached Istanbul.
 In the same year, "Siyavush of our century" was published in Istanbul.

 Translations and publications

-“Siyavush of our century” was firstly published in 1923 in Istanbul in Turkish.
+“Siyavush of our century” was first published in 1923 in Istanbul in Turkish.
 In 1928, the work was again published in Istanbul.
 In 1989, "Siyavush of our century" was again published in Ankara.

 In 1990, "Siyavush of our century" was firstly published in the Azerbaijani language in Baku.
 The work was translated from Turkish by Mais Alizade.